Hi I'm Katy, a product designer based in NYC

 Solution

-I led the design of Keychains, allowing users to generate and manage up to 100 wallets as a single unit and execute transactions across all of them simultaneously.
+I led the design of the Keychains feature, a system that lets users generate and manage up to 100 wallets as a single execution unit and submit coordinated transactions across them in parallel.

-Keychains shifted Doormat from being a secure multi-device wallet to execution infrastructure.
-This feature quickly became the primary onboarding route for advanced traders.
+Keychains repositioned Doormat from a secure wallet to trading execution infrastructure.
+It became the primary onboarding path for advanced traders and a core driver of power-user retention.

 February 2025